VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 Internally, [Stages](/documentation/api/class-stage/) are created by the engine by passing a [StageSpec](/documentation/api/struct-stage-spec/) pointer to [GameState::configureStage](/documentation/api/class-game-state/).
 A [StageSpec](/documentation/api/struct-stage-spec/) holds all the configuration details to instantiante a [Stage](/documentation/api/class-stage/) and populate it with game [Actors](/documentation/api/class-actor/).

 At this moment, `TitleScreenState` initializes its [Stage](/documentation/api/class-stage/) with the **MyGameStageSpec**, which is defined in the file _assets/Stage/MyGameStageSpec.c_.
-Rename the file to _assets/Stage/TitleScreenStageSpec.c_ and in it, change all occurences of "MyGameStateStage" to "TitleScreenStage".
+Rename the file to _assets/Stage/TitleScreenStageSpec.c_ and in it, change all occurences of "MyGameStage*" to "TitleScreenStage*".

 At the beginning of the file, you will find two arrays - `TitleScreenStageUiActors` and `TitleScreenStageActors`.
 These have entries that reference the **ActorSpecs** to use to instantiate and initialize the [Actors](/documentation/api/class-actor/) that will populate the [Stage](/documentation/api/class-stage/).